ialbert/plac/doc/plac_core.rst

 As you see the whole ``if __name__ == '__main__'`` block (nine lines) is essentially boilerplate that should not exist.
-Actually I think the language should recognize the main function and pass the command-line arguments automatically; unfortunaly this is unlikely to happen.
+Actually I think the language should recognize the main function and pass the command-line arguments automatically; unfortunately this is unlikely to happen.
 I have been writing boilerplate like this in hundreds of scripts for years, and every time I *hate* it.
 The purpose of using a scripting language is convenience and trivial things should be